 (e) any other person entrusted with the responsibility for a child's health or welfare whether in the child's home, a relative's home, a school setting, a day care setting (including babysitting), a foster home, a group care facility, or any other comparable setting.
-As such "caretaker" includes (but is not limited to) school teachers, babysitters, school bus drivers, camp counselors, etc. The "caretaker" definition is meant to be construed broadly and inclusively to encompass any person who is, at the time in question, entrusted with a degree of responsibility for the child.
-This specifically includes a "caretakercaregiver" who is him/herself a child (i.e. a babysitter under 18 years of age).
+As such "caretaker” or “caregiver" includes (but is not limited to) school teachers, babysitters, school bus drivers, camp counselors, etc. The "caretaker” or “caregiver" definition is meant to be construed broadly and inclusively to encompass any person who is, at the time in question, entrusted with a degree of responsibility for the child.
+This specifically includes a "caretaker” or “caregiver" who is him/herself a child (i.e. a babysitter under 18 years of age).

 Central Registry means a subset of the Department's computerized system.
 Every area and regional office of the Department, as well as the Central Office of the Department, shall have access to the computerized system, via terminals and printers which shall be located in each such office.
 The computerized system shall have security procedures which protect the data contained therein against unauthorized users or access.
 The Department's Central Registry shall consist exclusively of data located within the designated subset of the Department's computerized system.
 No files, papers, index card systems, or any other form of document shall constitute a part of the Department's Central Registry.